-The Costa Blanca is normally split into two when describing it – Costa Blanca North (which is considered to be Alicante and north to the border with the Costa Azahar and the Costa Blanca South which includes Santa Pola, Guardamar, Rojales, the inland Vega Baja and Torrevieja.
-Torrevieja is a special case in many ways as it his very little package tourism from outside Spain but is one of the very biggest examples of residential tourism.
+The Costa Blanca is normally split into two separate regions when describing it – Costa Blanca North (which is considered to be Alicante and north to the border with the Costa Azahar and the Costa Blanca South which includes Santa Pola, Guardamar, Rojales, the inland Vega Baja and Torrevieja.
+Torrevieja is a special case in many ways as it has very little package tourism from outside Spain but is one of the very biggest examples of residential tourism.
 In the early 1990s when residential tourism was exploding, Torrevieja was usually described as the prime example of a “boom” town.
 Indeed it’s population doubled from 50,000 to over 100,000 in just five short years.
 The overwhelming majority of the new torrevejenses were north Europeans.
 All around Torrevieja there were smaller towns increasing in size at a dramatic pace – Orihuela, Rojales, Benijofár, Guardamar, Los Montesinos and Gran Alacant in Santa Pola.
 When the property bubble exploded in 2008, the populations plateaued and the house prices tumbled.
 Torrevieja in 2003, 2008 and 2013 are three very “different” towns.

 Going north from Alicante (which itself is more of a working city and which ís largely untouched by residential tourism from outside Spain), there is Villajoyosa (mixed), Benidorm (hugely popular with the Brits) Albir/Alfaz del Pí (Norwegian) Altea (mixed), Calpe (with a strong German presence), Jávea (very mixed) and Dénia.
 It is an over-simplification to call any town ONE nationality or the other but you only need to stroll around the towns to see whose money the shopkeepers and bar owners are targeting!